synt.expr.fstring

 Notes

-Different from Python's behavior, Synt directly use str
+Different from Python's behavior, Synt directly use str as the type of format_spec,

-instead of wrapping it in a JointStr(Constant(string))
+instead of wrapping it in a JointStr(Constant(string)).

 conversion